-- It is important to remove the yellow or brown leaves from the dying aloe if it is suffering stress from over watering to prevent the problems of rot spreading through the plant.
+- It is important to remove the yellow or brown leaves from the dying aloe if it is suffering stress from overwatering to prevent the problems of rot from spreading through the plant.

-Often scaling back the watering and letting the soil dry out (and replacing the soil if it retains too much moisture) and removing the affected leaves is all it takes to save your dying aloe plant.
+Often scaling back the watering letting the soil dry out (and replacing the soil if it retains too much moisture) and removing the affected leaves are all it takes to save your dying aloe plant.

 Healthy aloe roots should look lighter in color, if your roots look like this, the aloe should not have root rot…

-However if your aloe roots are dark brown such as some of the root in this photo, then the aloe plant could well have root rot.
+However if your aloe roots are dark brown such as some of the roots in this photo, then the aloe plant could well have root rot.

 2. The Soil Drains Too Slowly

-Aloe plants grow in soils that is very gritty, porous and well draining in their native environment.
+Aloe plants grow in soils that are very gritty, porous, and well-draining in their native environment.